zezard/stricod/server/README.md

 ## Running tests

-Set the `PYTHONPATH` and call `unittest`.
+Set the `PYTHONPATH` and `STRICOD_TEST` environment variables and call `unittest`.
 From the project root, run:
 ```
-/path/to/stricod/server $: PYTHONPATH=./ python3 -B -m unittest tests/reposuite.py
+/path/to/stricod/server $: PYTHONPATH=./ STRICOD_TEST=1 python3 -B -m unittest tests/reposuite.py
 ```
 to execute the `reposuite` tests.
 More tests are located in `tests` directory.